 In 2010, to turn this dream into reality, Puddicombe launched Headspace and began providing individuals all over the world access to guided meditation and mindfulness training.
 By uniquely designing Headspace to be accessible, easy to use, rewarding, and fun, Puddicombe and his team found a way to accomplish exactly what he had set out to do.
 Since its initial launch, the number of Headspace users has grown to over 6 million people worldwide.

-Beyond the Series and Singles features, Headspace developers smartly integrated a number of others useful tools into the App.
+Beyond the Series and Singles features, Headspace developers smartly integrated a number of other useful tools into the App.
 By tracking meditation statistics and allowing users to connect with friends, Puddicombe and his team found a way to keep Headspacers motivated to maintain their practice.
-Users can also conveniently access their account from their tablets and computers since the Headspace App is part of a larger integrative cloud system.
-Additionaly, the App has a dedicated section for parents who are interested in teaching their children about meditation and mindfulness.
+Users can also conveniently access their accounts from their tablets and computers since the Headspace App is part of a larger integrative cloud system.
+Additionally, the App has a dedicated section for parents who are interested in teaching their children about meditation and mindfulness.

 When making the decision to buy a Headspace subscription, users are given three purchasing options.
 The monthly subscription costs $12.99, the annual subscription $94.99, and the lifetime subscription is priced at $399.99.
 While these prices may not be cheap, users who purchase the App get the added benefit of supplying a less fortunate individual with access to Headspace.
 As part of the ‘Get Some-Give Some’ program, Headspace distributes a subscription to a partnering nonprofit organization every time that a new subscription is purchased.